For people needing social care support

 Someone to speak on your behalf - an independent advocate

-Even if you didn’t need an independent advocate to help you develop your support plan, your situation may have changed since then.
+Even if you didn’t need an independent advocate to help you develop your care and support plan, your situation may have changed since then.
 You may have difficulty in being involved in your review.
 If you have no one else to speak for you, the member of staff working with you on your review will explain about having an independent advocate.